-Trump to emerge from White House to mark Veterans Day
+Trump emerges from White House to mark Veterans Day

 The certification — known as ascertainment — frees up money for the transition and clears the way for Biden’s team to begin putting in place the transition process at agencies.

-“I just think it’s an embarrassment, quite frankly,” Biden said of Trump’s refusal to acknowledge the election results.
+“I just think it’s an embarrassment, quite frankly,” Biden said on Tuesday of Trump’s refusal to acknowledge the election results.
+The president-elect and his wife, Jill Biden, marked Veterans Day with a visit to the Korean War Memorial in Philadelphia.

 From his Twitter account on Tuesday, Trump again raised unsupported claims of “massive ballot counting abuse” and predicted he would ultimately win the race he has already lost.
 Trump’s tweets were swiftly flagged by the social media network as disputed claims about election fraud.